-Celebrating Indigenous Youth Community Builders
+Celebrating Indigenous Youth Community Builders!

 Each year, we partner with a panel of Indigenous leaders from across Canada, who review the submissions and select three Indigenous youths to award $5,000 each towards their education, a community-building project or a new business idea.